zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

   Example: INIT_GRID=1 2 5

 ### Gameplay
+- `URBOARD`(Server): The server sends the client an updated view of their own board. _Example Output_: "Your board:" (followed by the board layout).
 - `ATTACK`(Server): The server prompts the client to make an attack on a specific cell of the opponent's grid.
 - `ATTACK=<cell>`(Client) : The client sends this command to attack a specific cell on the opponent's board.
   Format: ATTACK=cell
   Example: ATTACK=5

 - Result of the attack (Server):
-  - `HIT`: The server informs the client that their attack successfully hit an opponent's ship. _Example Output_: "HIT!"
+  - `HIT`: The server informs both clients that Client A's attack successfully hit an opponent's ship. _Example Output_: "HIT!"
-  - `MISS`: The server informs the client that their attack missed. _Example Output_: "Missed..."
+  - `MISS`: The server informs both clients that Client A's attack missed. _Example Output_: "Missed..."
-#### Updated boards
+#### Boards display
+The two following commands are sent at the same time, the first to Client A, the second to Client B
-- `URBOARD`(Server): The server sends the client an updated view of their own board. _Example Output_: "Your board:" (followed by the board layout).
+- `OPPONENTBOARD`(Server): The server sends Client A an updated view of the opponent's board. _Example Output_: "Opponent's board:" (followed by the board layout).

-- `OPPONENTBOARD`(Server): The server sends the client an updated view of the opponent's board. _Example Output_: "Opponent's board:" (followed by the board layout).
+- `URBOARD`(Server): The server sends Client B an updated view of their own board. _Example Output_: "Your board:" (followed by the board layout).

-- `WAIT`(Server): The server instructs the client to wait for the opponent's move. _Example Output_: "Waiting for opponent's move..."
+- `WAIT`(Server): The server instructs Client A to wait for the opponent's move. _Example Output_: "Waiting for opponent's move..."

 ### Game conclusion
 - Game result (Server):